The Home Insurance Claim Payout Timeline, Step by Step

 - Insurer investigation – Suspected fraud or unusual losses trigger extended review periods

-Understanding how to deal with home insurance adjusters is one of the most effective ways to prevent disputes that stall your payment.
+Understanding how to deal with home insurance adjusters is one of the most effective ways to prevent disputes that stall your payment, especially given that adjusters increasingly rely on AI-generated estimates that may not reflect local pricing accurately.

 State Regulations That Protect You